SIEM is now a $2 Billion industry, but only 21.9% of those companies are getting value from their SIEM, according to a recent survey.

 LogRhythm is a good SIEM for smaller organizations.
 You can integrate LogRhythm with Varonis to get threat detection and response capabilities.

 SIEM in the Enterprise

-Some customers have found that they need to maintain two separate SIEM solutions to get the most value for each purpose: one for data security and one for compliance – since the SIEM can be incredibly noisy and resource intensive.
+Some customers have found that they need to maintain two separate SIEM solutions to get the most value for each purpose since the SIEM can be incredibly noisy and resource intensive: they usually prefer one for data security and one for compliance.

-Beyond SIEM’s primary use case of logging and log management, enterprises use their SIEM data in several ways.
-One use case is to help demonstrate compliance for regulations like HIPAA, PCI, SOX, and GDPR.
+Beyond SIEM’s primary use case of logging and log management, enterprises use their SIEM for other purposes.
+One alternate use case is to help demonstrate compliance for regulations like HIPAA, PCI, SOX, and GDPR.

 SIEM tools also aggregate data you can use for capacity management projects.
 You can track bandwidth and data growth over time to plan for growth and budgeting purposes.
-In the capacity-planning world, data is key and understanding your current usage and trends over time allows you to manage growth and avoid large capital expenditures as a reactionary measure.
+In the capacity-planning world, data is key, and understanding your current usage and trends over time allows you to manage growth and avoid large capital expenditures as a reactionary measure versus prevention.